 Need Legal Help?

-If you are injured on the job, you may be entitled to coverage for your lost wages and medical expenses.
+If you are injured on the job, you may be entitled to coverage of partial wage replacement and medical expenses.
 If you or a loved one needs workers’ compensation in South Carolina, our South Carolina personal injury attorneys at Joye Law Firm may be able to help.
 Call 888-594-7741 or use our online form so our attorneys can offer you advice about your rights.

 Sources: